Skip to main content

 4 mentions Positive Neutral Negative

-The music in the game is generally considered forgettable and lacks cohesion, with some players feeling that it contributes to an overall sense of disconnection from the visuals and themes.
-While the soundtrack is described as "okay," it fails to leave a lasting impression, further detracting from the game's immersive experience.
+The music in the game is generally considered forgettable and lacks cohesion, with some players feeling it contributes to an overall sense of disconnection in the game's atmosphere.
+While the visuals are striking, the soundtrack does not enhance the experience, leaving a mixed impression on players.

 • “The game is visually attractive at a glance; however, the art design seems all over the place and of varying quality and styles.
 Images don't match locations, and the soundtrack is utterly forgettable.”